shendude/playlist-preserver/README.md

  -Nothing is highlighted (or nothing has changed) when I submitted my playlist into the app!

-*If the playlist on soundcloud has not been edited since the last time you've updated your text file, there are no "changes" to display.
-Only if songs were added or deleted will you see highlighting.*
+*This app tracks changes made to your playlist only after the initial playlist text file is created.
+Unfortunately there's no way to gleam more information from soundcloud's provided API.
+If the playlist on soundcloud has not been edited since the last time you've updated your text file, there would be no "changes" to display.
+Only if songs were added or deleted after the update will you see highlighting.*

  -What is the difference between regular, bold, and crossed-out-text?
 What about the colors?